singnet/dev-portal/docs/ai-developers/etcdsetup.md

 ```

 ### Testing the Cluster
-In order to test the cluster, use the generated `ca.pem`, `client.pem` & `client-key.pem`.
-Replace the domain name with the specific domain or public ip and execute the below command.
+To test the cluster, use the generated `ca.pem`, `client.pem` & `client-key.pem`.
+Replace the domain name with the specific domain or "public ip" and execute the below command.

 ```bash
 curl --cacert ca.pem --cert client.pem --key client-key.pem https://domain-name:2379/health